rebelsky/csc207c/_eboards/eboard10-2.md

     * To give you more practice writing tests.
 * The potential chaos of the shared testing repo is just a pleasant additional outcome.
-* Because there were style issues in the original repo, I'm increasing the number of style issues permitted for M to 20 and E to 10.
+* Because there were style issues in the original repo for MP4, I'm increasing the number of style issues permitted for M to 20 and E to 10.
 * We've already had issues with the shared testing repo.
 I've been cleaning them up as we go.
     * Incorrect code was pushed (at least twice).
 Please make sure to